Click link to watch Lecrae Extended Interview on PBS. Such a great piece–had to share it.

 What does Joseph want from us?

 The answer for you is the same.
-It’s the same with your Joseph, Jesus.
+It’s the same with your greater than Joseph, Jesus.
 He doesn’t crave your money.
 He doesn’t need your worship.
 He doesn’t want to imprison anybody.
 He doesn’t need your gifts.
 He doesn’t need your sacrifices.
 What does He want?

 He wants you…